AJChapman/acthpa-website/site/advice/collector-xc-tips.md

 The quickest way back up, if you're fit, is to land at the bottom of the ridge and walk back up.
 It's a steep climb that way, but not so far really.
 If it's been raining recently then beware of the swamp between the LZ and the ridge -- it can be almost impassable.
-To avoid it, land nice and close to the ridge, but look out for fences and blackberries, and of course powerlines.
+To avoid it, land nice and close to the ridge, but look out for fences and blackberries, and of course powerlines[^wes].

 A longer but less strenuous way to walk is up the spur to the south of launch.